microsoft/AOCoptimizer.jl/docs/src/manual/installation.md

 ## Adding `AOCoptimizer.jl` as a dependency to your project

-The approach described in the previous section is suitable for projects that either add the `Manifest.toml` file to the repository (in general not recommended), or for projects that do not use version control at all.
-The reason is that the URL of the `AOCoptimizer` package does not appear in the `Project.toml` file, hence, creating problems for other developers who want to use the project that depends on `AOCoptimizer`.
+The approach described in the previous section works for projects that either add the `Manifest.toml` file to the repository (in general not recommended), or for projects that don't use version control at all.
+The reason is that the `URL` of the `AOCoptimizer` package doesn't appear in the `Project.toml` file, hence, creating problems for other developers who want to use the project that depends on `AOCoptimizer`.